 Life Transitions & Stress Management

-Cynthia V. Catchings is a licensed clinical social worker, mental health consultant, and federal law enforcement agencies’ trainer.
+Cynthia V. Catchings is a licensed clinical social worker, mental health consultant, professor, and trainer for federal law enforcement agencies.
 Cynthia has over 15 years of experience in the mental health profession, and she has served in different professional capacities (psychotherapist, executive director, and educator).
-Cynthia is the Vice-president/President-elect of the NASW-DC Metro Chapter and the founder of the Women’s Emotional Wellness Centers in TX and the DC area.
-She is passionate about women’s mental health and the issues they experience while going through different life transitions.
-Her clinical work, advocacy, and volunteer service have focused on working with women and conducting mental health research in over 30 countries.
-Cynthia is a SME contributor to publications including Bustle, Teen Vogue, Ladders, Corporate Wellness Magazine, CBSNews, Yahoo, and other international periodicals.
-In her free time, she enjoys traveling, history, and spending time with her husband and two sons.
+Cynthia is the NASW-DC Metro Chapter President-Elect and the Women’s Emotional Wellness Centers founder in TX and DC area.
+She is passionate about women’s mental health, life transitions, and stress management.
+Her clinical work, advocacy, and volunteer service have focused on working with domestic violence survivors and conducting mental health research in over 30 countries.
+Cynthia is an expert contributor to national publications including USA Today, The Chicago Tribune, Bustle, Teen Vogue, HuffPost, Corporate Wellness Magazine, CBSNews, Yahoo, and other international periodicals.
+She enjoys traveling, history, and spending time with her husband and two sons in her free time.

 Bisma Anwar, LMHC

 Bisma Anwar is a Licensed Mental Health counselor.
-She has a Master of Education and a Master of Arts degree in Psychological Counseling from Teachers College, Columbia University.
-Her areas of expertise include depression and anxiety, stress management, and cognitive behavioral and dialectical behavioral therapy.
+She has a Master of Education in Psychological Counseling from Teachers College, Columbia University.
+Her areas of expertise include, depression and anxiety, stress management, cognitive behavioral and dialectical behavioral therapy.
 Bisma has extensive experience counseling children, teens, and adults from diverse backgrounds and helping them deal with various life issues.
+Bisma works at Talkspace as a Therapist and also has a private practice where she primarily works with BIPOC children, adults, and families.
+She has done workshops on various mental health issues such as stress management, wellness management, social emotional learning, coping skills, and how to communicate with parents/children at various organizations and community centers.
+Bisma is also on the board of HEAL collective which aims to provide education and resources to address mental health needs in the community.
+She has a podcast called Therappuccino on which she discusses self care and other mental health issues.
+Check out her work at https://therappuccino.com

 Body Image, Diet Culture & Eating Disorders